 - The Back Office and Systems (D3).
 The Back Office is in charge of the validation and the settlement (through the National Bank of Belgium) of the financial operations carried out by the Front Office.
 In addition, this division also manages the Debt Agency’s IT-system.
 This system is based on an integrated data base involving all the financial operations related to the debt management.
 It enables the Treasury to watch closely its daily cash position and to calculate market and credit risks.
 Moreover, it is a very useful tool for elaborating reports and statistics.
 The main task of the Systems team is to further develop the IT-system, to monitor it and to guarantee its continuity.

-The three divisions of the Debt Agency have two joint services: the Internal Audit and the Secretariat.
+The three divisions of the Debt Agency have two joint services: the Internal Control and the Secretariat.

 The Debt Agency’s staff is composed of statutory officials from the Administration of the Treasury and employees recruited in the private sector for their technical skills in matters related to financial operations, credit analysis and data processing.
 The staff of the Agency amounts to about forty members.

 The Debt Agency is managed jointly by its Directors who together form the Executive Committee.
 The meetings of this committee, currently chaired by the Director of the Middle Office (D2), are attended by the Agency’s deputy directors if they are directly concerned by an item set on the agenda (financial, legal, marketing, IT, etc).
 The internal controller of the Agency attends the meetings of this committee as an observer.